-- You first have to travel to the bottom of Montserrat mountain.
+- You first have to travel to the bottom of the mountain.
 You can do this by train (R5 line), car, tour or bus from Barcelona.

-- Buy the train ticket.
-At the station, buy a R5 line train ticket to Aeri de Montserrat (here’s the R5 line timetable; you first need to input the origin and destination stations).
+- Train Ticket: At the station, buy an R5 line train ticket to Aeri de Montserrat (here’s the R5 line timetable; you first need to input the origin and destination stations).
 You can’t buy this ticket online, so you have to buy it at the station.

-- Take the R5 train.
-From Plaça Espanya, take the R5 line to Aeri de Montserrat towards Manresa.
-The R5 line (look for teal-blue color) is run by FGC and the train ride is roughly 1 hour long.
+- R5 Train: From Plaça Espanya, take the R5 line to Aeri de Montserrat towards Manresa.
+The R5 line (look for teal-blue color) is run by FGC and the train ride is roughly an hour long.
 If you get lost in the train station, look for a lime-green square symbol:

 Google Maps will tell you to take the R5 line to Monistrol de Montserrat.
-If you want to take the cable car, do NOT get off there and make sure to get off at Aeri de Montserrat.
+If you want to take the cable car, do NOT get off there and make sure to get off at Aeri de Montserrat station.

-- Ride the cable car.
-Once you get to Aeri de Montserrat, you’ll see signs to take the yellow cable car to Montserrat.
+- Cable Car: Once you get to Aeri de Montserrat, you’ll see signs to take the yellow cable car to Montserrat.

 - Purchasing the cable car ticket: If you didn’t buy the combined train and cable car ticket earlier, you can purchase a cable car ticket at the station (here are the ticket prices).